tzgued/laravel-angular-skeleton/README.md

 ```
 git clone git@github.com:tzgued/laravel-angular-skeleton.git ChooseAProjectName
 ```

+Your projected is now cloned in the ChooseAProjectName directory

 ### 2 - Setting up the environement variables

 - Copy the `docker/.env.example` file into `docker/.env`